Student captures spectacular image of Rocket Lab's moon shot - NZ Herald

-Auckland University cosmo-theoretic PhD student Yourong "Frank" Wang captured the above long-exposure image as a Rocket Lab Electron took off from Mahia at 9.55pm last night.
+Auckland University cosmology PhD student Yourong "Frank" Wang captured the above long-exposure image as a Rocket Lab Electron took off from Mahia at 9.55pm last night.

 Wang, who travelled to Gisborne to capture the image, called his first in-person rocket launch viewing a "profoundly meaningful experience".